arangodb/docs/oasis/notebooks.md

 ---
 layout: default
 description: >-
-  Colocated Jupyter Notebooks within the Oasis platform with full GPU support
+  Colocated Jupyter Notebooks within the Oasis platform
 ---
 # Notebooks

 {{ page.description }}
 {:class="lead"}

+{% hint 'info' %}
+This documentation describes the beta version of the Notebooks feature and is subject to change.
+The beta version is free-for-all.
+{% endhint %}

-ArangoDB Oasis provides an easy way to run Jupyter Notebooks in the cloud with full GPU support.
+ArangoDB Oasis provides an easy way to run Jupyter Notebooks in the cloud, without having to move your data outside of the platform.

 This feature allows you to: